OoriData/Discord-AI-Agent/README.md

 ### Configure with DB connection string:

-Make sure it's in the `AIBOT_PG_CONNECT_STRING` environment variable.
+Make sure it's in the `AIBOT_PG_USER_CONNECT_STRING` environment variable.
 If this variable exists, it will supersede any other PG env vars.

 ### Configure with DB connection components